igorj/creategem/README.md

 [codeclimate]: https://codeclimate.com/github/igorj/creategem
 [coveralls]: https://coveralls.io/r/igorj/creategem

-Creategem creates a scaffold project for a new gem that already has a remote repository (Github or Bitbucket) and is ready to be released in a private or public gem server.
+Creategem creates a scaffold project for a new gem together with remote repository (Github or Bitbucket) and is ready to be released in a private or public gem server.

-This project was inspired by the Bundler's `bundle gem GEM command and by the great article [Deveoping a RubyGem using Bundler](https://github.com/radar/guides/blob/master/gem-development.md) by @radar.
+This project is inspired by the [Bundler](http://bundler.io)'s `bundle gem GEM command and by the great article [Deveoping a RubyGem using Bundler](https://github.com/radar/guides/blob/master/gem-development.md).

 Similar to what Bundler's bundle gem command does, this gem generates a scaffold with all files you need to start, but it also has some additional features.